 Here you can purchase sequential code-39 or code-128 barcode images for asset tracking.
-These are used for library books and gym membership cards as well as asset tracking in large businesses.
-We can supply code 128 or code 39 barcodes in your preferred format – either jpeg, pdf, eps, tiff or bmp.
+These are used for library books and gym membership cards, and asset tracking in large businesses.
+We can supply code 128 or code 39 barcodes in your preferred format – either jpeg, pdf, eps, tiff or BMP.

 Please advise what format you want (e.g. jpeg), what size barcodes you want (e.g. 3cm wide x 2cm high), what sequence you would like (e.g. 1000 barcodes, starting at 39123000 and ending at 39123999) and which type of code you want (e.g. Code 128).

-Once we receive your order, we will manually create the barcodes for you, and email them to you.
+Once we receive your order, we will manually create the barcodes for you and email them.
 This will normally take 12-24 hours (between Monday-Friday) depending on the time of day/week that you make the order.
-Our normal office hours are 9am-5pm Mon-Fri (NZ time).
+Our normal office hours are 9 am-5 pm Mon-Fri (NZ time).

 Code-128 or Code-39 Images